-Lopez-de Silanes, Shleifer, and Vishny, 1997, 1998; Djankov, Hart, McLiesh, and Shleifer, 2008).
-We suggest that legal institutions could have a significant impact on the applicability of macro-finance mechanisms.
+Fourth, corporate lending practices develop based on legal infrastructure (La Porta et al., 1997, 1998; Djankov et al., 2008).
+We suggest that legal institutions may have a significant impact on lending practices and the applicability of macro-finance mechanisms.

 The rest of the paper is organized as follows.
 Section 2 documents the features of corporate borrowing in the US.
-Section 3 studies the impact of cash flows on corporate borrowing and investment; Section 4 studies the impact of property collateral value and implications for the transmission of shocks in the Great Recession.
-Section 5 concludes.
+Section 3 studies the impact of cash flows on borrowing constraints and firm outcomes; Section 4 studies the impact of property collateral value, and implications for the transmission of shocks in the Great Recession.
+Section 5 discusses additional macro implications.
+Section 6 concludes.